Library services and resources for remote teaching, learning, and research

 KU Libraries continues to provide access to many online resources, which can be found through Quick Search, Articles and Databases, e-Journals, Digital Collections, and other starting points.
 In addition, some publishers and vendors are providing expanded access to online resources on a temporary basis.
 See a list of available resources at COVID-19 Temporary Access to Resources.

-While instruction is being offered remotely, due dates for library materials will be extended and fines will not be assessed.
+While instruction is being offered only remotely, due dates for library materials will be extended and overdue fines will not be assessed.
+Please see our updated Circulation Policies and Procedures.

 Our Copyright and Online Instruction guide provides support for questions about copyright and the shift to remote teaching.
 Please contact firstname.lastname@example.org for more on copyright, fair use, and online instruction.